gx9702/UA-TypeRepository/Core/Part3/Services/VariableNode/readme.md

 <!-- datatype -->
 ## VariableNode
+Specifies the attributes which belong to variable nodes.
 <!-- end of description -->
 The fields of the VariableNode DataType are defined in the following table: